akashkumar10/Pizza_Sales_Dashboard/README.md

 5. Average Pizzas per Order: The average number of pizzas sold per order, calculated by divding the total number of pizzas sold by the total number of orders.

 ### CHART REQUIREMENT
-I visualized various aspects of pizza sales data to understand key trends.
-I identified the following requirements for creating charts:
+Visualized various aspects of pizza sales data to understand key trends.
+Identified the following requirements for creating charts:
 1. Daily Trend for Total Orders
 2. Monthly Trend for Total Orders
 3. Percentage of Sales by Pizza Category